wpshopify/docs/getting-started/wp-shopify-pro.md

 # WP Shopify Pro

-WP Shopify is split between two different versions; Free and Pro.
-The free version is what can be found on the official [WordPress repository](https://wordpress.org/plugins/wpshopify/).
-The Pro version can be [purchased here](https://wpshop.io/purchase).
+WP Shopify comes in two versions; Free and Pro.
+The free version can be found on the official [WordPress repository](https://wordpress.org/plugins/wpshopify/) and the Pro version can be [purchased here](https://wpshop.io/purchase).

+Below is a feature comparison chart outlining what is available in each.

 ## Feature Comparison